 We are also home to one of the largest H/O scale train layouts, with many scale miles of track.
 Enjoy watching passenger and freight trains as they wind their way through cities, towns and the countryside.

-During your visit, explore the Attaboy Vintage store, a unique and fun collection of vintage memorabilia and vintage chic.
-We are open on weekends and during the week by appointment and for special groups.
+We are open on weekends and during the week, Wednesdays 6-10pm and Fridays, or by appointment for special groups.
 We have exciting new exhibits planned each quarter in our main showroom and various community activities throughout the year.
 We hope you come visit us soon!